freh-g/genopyc/docs/source/usage.md

 ```
-get_ov_region(snp=None, chr=None, location=None, window=500, features=list, mode='region')
+get_ov_region(snp=None, ch=None, location=None, window=500, features=['genes'], mode='region')
 ```
 Retrieve overlap regions for a specified SNP or genomic location.

 Parameters:
 - snp (str, optional): The variant ID (SNP) for which overlap regions are requested.
-Default is None.
+Default is None, if an snp is provided as an input also the mode have to be on 'SNP'.
-- chr (str or int, optional): Chromosome name or identifier.
-Required if mode is 'SNP'.
+- ch (str or int, optional): Chromosome name or identifier.
+Required if mode is 'region'.
 - location (int, optional): Genomic location (start position) for which overlap regions are requested.
 Required if mode is 'region'.
 - window (int, optional): Window size to extend the genomic region around the SNP or location.
 Default is 500.
-- features (list, optional): A list of genomic feature types to include in the overlap regions.
-Default is an empty list.
+- features (list, optional): List of features to include in the retrieval.
+Default is ['gene'].
+Possible values are [band, gene, transcript, cds, exon, repeat, simple, misc, variation, somatic_variation, structural_variation, somatic_structural_variation, constrained, regulatory, motif, other_regulatory, array_probe, man].
 - mode (str, optional): Mode of operation, either 'SNP' or 'region'.
-Default is 'region'.
+Default is 'region' i.e. the function is working with genomic coordinates.
+If SNP as input we need to feed mode = 'SNP'

 Returns:
 - list of pandas DataFrames: A list of pandas DataFrames containing overlap regions for each specified genomic feature type.